samkphillips/CuppaCo/README.md

 **_Description_**

-Cuppa Co will be a coffee journalling website where users can find roasts, journal their coffee escapades, and (maybe someday) find recommendations for new coffee and coffee paraphenelia.
+Cuppa Co is a coffee review and journaling site.
+Users can add their favorite roasts, then submit reviews called "Brews" that rate the coffee as well as guide users to enjoy the subtleties of that cup of coffee.

 ---